 Slow To, Umm, Speak

-The new Baseball Hal of fame class was announced yesterday and to no one's surprise, the highest vote getter was pitcher Greg Maddux, who started a tradition in my classes a number of years ago.
+In January of 2014, the Baseball Hall of Fame class was announced and to no one's surprise, the highest vote getter was pitcher Greg Maddux, who started a tradition in my classes a number of years ago.
 We play the Umm Game in Bible every year.
 I do pretty good in most classes but some of the kids struggled.
 One year, Andrew Smith, one of my best students, had a difficult time even getting a word out.
 What is the Umm Game?
 Read the entry below, from September 17, 2006, to find out!

 Greg Maddux is one of my favorite baseball players.
 In the twilight of a twenty-one year career, Maddux still has nights of brilliance.
 Now pitching for the Los Angeles Dodgers after stints with the Chicago Cubs and Atlanta Braves, the forty year old has possessed such good control of his pitches that Hall of Famer Joe Morgan once said that "Greg Maddux could put a baseball through a Life Saver."
 At 331 career victories, he ranks tenth all-time in major league baseball for wins by a pitcher.
 Maddux is very highly respected in baseball for his intelligence and modesty.
 Several years ago, I heard an interview with him that surprised me.
 It seemed that every sentence he uttered was spliced with umm.. and you know.
 I guess I believed someone as well versed as this three-time Cy Young Award winner would not fall into the same speech patterns as the rest of us mortals.
 I was wrong.